KalaayPT/Profit-Taker-Guide/tldr.md

 ### Graphics Settings

 It is generally recommended to lower your graphics settings (low preset except for anti-aliasing so it doesnt look blurry), especially Effects Intensity (found in accessibility settings, recommended setting: 50%), because enemy reinforcements and Profit-Taker attacks are very flashy and therefore very distracting.
 Screen shake should also be off, for your eyes' sake.

+## Further reading

+Want to read more?
+Start by clicking "Basics" up top!